New in version 1.6: This feature is available since Weblate 1.6.

 In default Weblate setup, everybody can add suggestions and logged in users can accept them.
 You might, however, want to have more eyes on the translation and require more people to accept them.
 This can be achieved by suggestion voting.
 You can enable this on Component configuration configuration by Suggestion voting and Autoaccept suggestions.
 The first one enables voting feature, while the latter allows you to configure threshold at which a suggestion will automatically get accepted (this includes a vote from the user making the suggestion).

 Once you enable automatic accepting, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overriden by Can override suggestion state privilege (see Access control).
+This can be overridden by Can override suggestion state privilege (see Access control).

 You can combine these with Access control into one of following setups: